-There were 15 meetings of the Board of Directors in 2012.
-Each of our directors attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings of committees on which the director served, with the exception of Mr. Kilgore who attended 44% of such meetings and Mr. Hearl who attended 54% of such meetings due to Mr. Hearl's temporary leave of absence.
+There were 15 meetings of the Board of Directors in 2014.
+Each of our directors attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings of committees on which the director served.

 We encourage, but do not require, members of the Board of Directors to attend the annual meeting of shareholders.
-All of the directors attended the 2012 annual meeting of shareholders except Mr. Kilgore.
+All of the directors attended the 2014 annual meeting of shareholders.

 Executive Committee - The Company and the Bank also have an Executive Committee which is chaired by the Board Chair.
 Its members include Messrs.
-Cox (Chairman), Gent, McGlothlin White, Meade, Hearl, Mullins and Keene.
+Keene (Chairman), Gent, Carter, and Cox.
 The members are elected annually by the full Board, as are the members of every standing Committee.
 The Executive Committee, when necessary, is empowered to act on behalf of the full Board between scheduled Board meetings.
-The Executive Committee met one time in 2012.
+The Executive Committee met one time in 2014.

 Nominating Committee - The Nominating Committee was created in May 2006 to propose prospective members for nomination to the Board of Directors.
 All decisions by the Nominating Committee relating to the nominations of prospective Board members are reported to the full Board of Directors.
 The members of the Nominating Committee include Messrs.
-Cox, Keene, McGlothlin, Meade and White.
+McGlothlin (Chairman), Cox, Ball, Meade and White.
 All of the members of the Committee are independent as defined in the NASDAQ Stock Market Listing Rules.
-The Committee met once in 2013 at which time the recommendations for nominees in the 2013 proxy were discussed for the Board of Directors' approval.
+The Committee met twice in 2014 at which time the recommendations for nominees in the 2014 proxy were discussed for the Board of Directors' approval.